What is Forensic Psychiatry?

-At Forensic Psychiatric Associates Medical Corporation (“fpamed”), our forensic psychiatrists can be retained as a consultant or expert witness when mental health concerns intersect with legal matters.
+At Forensic Psychiatric Associates, LP (“fpamed”), our forensic psychiatrists can be retained as a consultant or expert witness when mental health concerns intersect with legal matters.
 An fpamed forensic psychiatrist can provide evaluations of:

 - Criminal responsibility (the “insanity defense”)

 - Competencies in both criminal and civil matters

 - Fitness for duty

 - Dangerousness risk assessment and personal injury, including assessment of emotional trauma